eagle-dai/practical-computer-vision/docs/kaggle-gpu-tpu-guide.md

 ## Time Limits and Tips

-Kaggle limits how much you can use these faster computers:
+Kaggle limits how much you can use these accelerators:

 - **GPU**: 30 hours per week
 - **TPU**: 20 hours per week